Top 10 Baby Nursery Essentials

-Crib or bassinet.
 One of the most important baby nursery essentials is baby’s bed.
 Whether you choose an elaborate crib or a simple bassinet, your little one’s sleeping spot will likely be the focal point of the nursery.
-Cribs and bassinets come in a variety of styles and price ranges.
 However much you choose to spend and whichever style you choose, be sure that the crib or bassinet is sturdy and made of quality materials.
 Avoid drop-side cribs, as they fail to provide adequate support and were banned by the U.S. Consumer Product Safety Commission.
 For more tips on finding a crib that fits your nursery needs, read Choosing the Best Crib for Your New Baby.

-Bedding.
 Baby bedding is not just a necessity for your child’s comfort; it can also be a fun part of the decorating process.
 You can choose from a variety of bedding, including crib sheets, bumper pads, pillows, blankets and crib skirts.
 If you choose to use a sleep sack to keep baby warm throughout the night, you can still display a baby quilt as part of the nursery decor.
 To find both the best size and material for your baby’s bedding, read our FAQs About Baby Bed Sheets.

-Dresser.
 Babies often go through several changes of clothing each day, making an organized dresser a much-needed piece of nursery furniture.
-Infant dressers should have at least three drawers and feature compartments for socks, bibs and other small items.
+Infant dressers should have at least three drawers and feature compartments for socks, bibs, and other small items.
 For tips on fitting a dresser into your baby’s room, read How to Arrange Baby Nursery Furniture.

-Mobile.
-Mobiles have long been a baby nursery fundamental, as they help to soothe new babies to sleep and entertain them when they wake up.
+Mobiles have long been a baby nursery fundamental because they help to soothe new babies to sleep and entertain them when they wake up.
 Some crib bedding sets come with matching mobiles, but there are also many mobiles on the market that can be purchased separately with varying features.
-Most mobiles include a music feature and moving figurines.
-Others have lights, mirrors and calming nature sounds.
+Most mobiles include a music feature and moving figurines, while others have lights, mirrors, and calming nature sounds.